-- 5. Discard the old diaphragm, screw, o-ring and washer. - 6.
+- 5. Discard the old diaphragm, screw, o-ring and washer (if applicable).
+Note: the washer is no longer needed with the new headplate supplied. - 6.
 Replace the o-ring and the stainless steel washer that are on the pump shaft.